ArthiIreddy/dbb-zappbuild/test/README.md

 # Testing Applications with zAppBuild
 The main script for testing applications against zAppBuild is `test.groovy`.
 It takes most of its input from the command line to run full and impact builds. `test.groovy` once executed from the command line calls `initialization.groovy`, `fullBuild.groovy` and `impactBuild.groovy` scripts to perform an end to end test on the given feature branch with the program specified for impact build.

-test.groovy script has tweleve required arguments that must be present during each invocation:
+test.groovy script has one optional argument that can be present during each invocation:
-* --repoPath <arg> - Path to the cloned/forked zAppBuild repository
+* --zRepoPath <arg> - Optional path to ZAppBuild Repo

+test.groovy script has nine required arguments that must be present during each invocation:
 * --branchName <arg> - Feature branch that needs to be tested
 * --app <arg> - Application that is being tested (example: MortgageApplication)
 * --serverURL <arg> - Server URL